CorySimon/CorySimon.github.io/_posts/articles/2016-02-05-recursion.md

 tags: [programming]
 ---

-I encountered a problem where I needed to program a nested loop and wanted to share.
+I encountered a problem where I needed to program a nested loop and wanted to share (code is in Julia).

 *Problem:* We have a lattice with `n` ordered lattice sites, each of which are in state `-1` or `1`.
 There are thus $$2^n$$ distinct lattice states.
 My goal is to exhaustively enumerate each of these lattice states.